 As the Company is involved in the production, sale and distribution of food products, it relies on brand recognition and loyalty from its clientele, in addition to relying on the quality of its products.
 The Company focuses on certain established brands and believes that its trademarks are recognized by consumers for quality and reliability.
 Also, as innovation forms part of Saputo's growth strategy, new technologies, products and process optimization methods have been developed by the Company's research and development teams in recent years.
-In parallel, the approach to the protection of these assets has evolved, which may include patenting certain technologies when appropriate.
+The protection of these assets may include patenting certain technologies when appropriate.
 Hence, Saputo takes, and intends to continue taking, appropriate measures to protect, maintain and enforce its intellectual property.